dfcastellanos/MEPLS/README.md

 mandatory.

-If you have any doubts about the process of building deal.II, you can find a more extensive explanation on its documentation (see [deal.II installation](https://www.dealii.org/current/readme .html#installation))
+If you have any doubts about the process of building deal.II, you can find a more extensive explanation on its documentation, see [deal.II installation](https://www.dealii.org/current/readme.html#installation).

 Now, you can compile some of the MEPLS models.
 First, unpack MEPLS in some directory `/path/to/MEPLS_dir`.
 The tutorial steps are located int `/path/to/MEPLS_dir/tutorial`